 “About two weeks,” my friend replied.
 “I just don’t understand.
 I’ve been getting her out almost every day.
 Maybe she’s sore, can you look at her for me?”

-I suggested that my friend get her mare out, as I was almost finished with mine, and I would just hang around and watch her as she went about her routine.
+I asked my friend to get her mare out, as I was almost finished with mine.
+I promised to just hang around and watch her as she went about her routine.
 She went to the stall and haltered her mare, who had nice soft eyes until my friend rushed up to her and pulled the halter on rather quickly.
 The mare seemed to take a little step back into herself.
 My friend led her out of her stall rather abruptly and brought her down the aisle muttering something about “see, she doesn’t want to walk-on next to me”.
 The mare looked slightly scared, honestly.

 It got worse from there.
 My friend was quick, abrupt, and took every little tale swish, ear turn or movement as something bad.
 By the time she tightened the girth and led her mare to the arena, I could tell that the mare was in full apprehension mode.
 I watched as she rode her, with only a short warm up.
 Every time the mare pulled out of her headset, my friend got on her case.
 Every time she hesitated to follow a cue, my friend got more frustrated, until finally after about thirty minutes, she rode over to the gate and said “I’m done.
 See, she’s just being a pill all the time now.”